Beyond Banking: DBS Bank’s Digital Transformation into Smarter ‘Phygital’ Banking Services

 The integration of FinTech into banking services allows the customers at DBS to have full access to our branches with a “phygital” experience providing customers with a more tailored experience as well as a virtual digital banking and wealth management experience.

 In 2019, DBS also launched another first in Hong Kong– an instant credit card ‘over the air,’ providing customers with immediate use of their credit card using their mobile phone.
 This leverages FinTech innovation through the entire customer journey–starting with an immediate credit card application and approval process to just a matter of minutes, eliminating the HKID, hassle of providing income, and address proof.
-With instant in-app provisions, is seamlessly integrated with Apple Pay and Google Pay, where customers can use to spend instantly.
+With instant in-app provisions, it is seamlessly integrated with Apple Pay and Google Pay, where customers can use to spend instantly.
+Mathur added:

-Mathur added, “We’ve made banking smarter and effortless so that customers can simply just live more and bank less.”
+“We’ve made banking smarter and effortless so that customers can simply just live more and bank less.”

 Credit card applications used to take at least three weeks as it takes time for the application process, DBS has shortened this time down to an instantaneous process through the DBS Omni app.
 “It’s just about needed these days to make our customers feel at ease when conducting any and every banking transaction online,” said Mathur.